wisng/Mental-Health-Chat-bot/README.md

 # Serenity

 ## About Serenity
 Serenity is a mental health chatbot designed to provide support and resources for mental wellness.
-Our chatbot uses the LLaMA 3 8B model as its foundation, fine-tuned through prompt engineering to offer empathetic and informative responses.
+Our chatbot uses the LLaMA 3 8B model as its foundation, through prompt engineering to offer empathetic and informative responses.
 Under the hood, Serenity leverages [Nvidia's NIM](https://build.nvidia.com/explore/discover) API calls and LangChain to generate human-like text.
 Additionally, we incorporate sentiment analysis powered by [Jochen Hartmann's "Emotion English DistilRoBERTa-base" model (Hartmann, 2022)](https://huggingface.co/j-hartmann/emotion-english-distilroberta-base), available on Hugging Face.
 This allows us to better understand and respond to users' emotional needs.

 My goal with Serenity is to create a safe and non-judgmental space for individuals to discuss their mental health concerns and receive helpful resources and support.